LauraRuis/do-pigs-fly/README.md

 ## Visualise results
 For this section, unzip `results.zip`.
-It does not contain all the results in the paper, because those are too large for GitHub, but it contains the results for InstructGPT and Cohere's models.
+It does not contain all the results in the paper, because those are too large for GitHub, but it contains the results for InstructGPT and Cohere's models, and for OPT-175B.
-Then when you run:
+First unzip `results.zip`, then run:

 ```bash
 >> python -m src.error_analysis